Reduce the day to one indoor place to build around

 The goal is a calmer day, not a perfectly salvaged itinerary.

-RISD Museum, the downtown hotel loop, and a short East Side move all work better than random cross-city improvising once the day needs a reset.
+RISD Museum, the downtown hotel base, and a short East Side move all work better than random cross-city improvising once the day needs a reset.

-RISD Museum is the cleanest indoor cultural reset when the day needs one reliable anchor.
+RISD Museum is the cleanest indoor cultural reset when the day needs one reliable place to build around.

 Downtown works when the family mainly needs easier food, bathrooms, and faster transitions.

-College Hill stays useful when the trip already has campus or museum gravity and the weather only changes the shape, not the whole area.
+College Hill stays useful when the trip already centers on a campus or museum stop and the weather only changes the shape, not the whole area.

 A family reset usually improves when the day ends in the district that already feels solved.